 Carbon Jacked helps measure and reduce the carbon footprint of their clients, who are a mixture of established businesses and start-ups.

 “Our measurements take months, rather than minutes because every business is different,” says Jack.

 The methodology Carbon Jacked uses to measure carbon emissions is based on the Greenhouse Gas (GHG) Protocol, a global framework for measuring the carbon footprint of businesses.
 “Our methodology also includes the latest available data from national databases and leading academic research.”

 Carbon Jacked calculates a client’s carbon footprint and makes specific suggestions to help reduce the company’s impact.

-For example, when Carbon Jacked examined the carbon impact of COAT, a paint company and a fellow Starling business customer, they advised COAT to analyse their supply chain and work with suppliers to reduce emissions.
+For example, when Carbon Jacked examined the carbon impact of COAT, a paint company, they advised COAT to analyse their supply chain and work with suppliers to reduce emissions.
 They also recommended engaging with employees to help them reduce their personal carbon footprints.

 Carbon Jacked has worked with a range of businesses, including a beauty brand, sparkling wine vineyard and a record label.

 It can also arrange carbon offsetting to compensate for a client’s remaining unavoidable emissions.
 This usually involves funding specific climate projects that reduce the amount of CO2 released into the atmosphere.
 “All projects are independently verified under the highest international standards, such as the Gold Standard for the Global Goals (a United Nations organisation) and Verified Carbon Standard (VCS), which ensures that each project has the impact it says it does.”